¡Mayday!

 ¡Mayday! (stylized in all caps as ¡MAYD∀Y!) is an American hip hop group from Miami, Florida.
 The group comprises rappers Bernardo "Bernz" Garcia and Ben "Wrekonize" Miller, along with producer and percussionist Andrews "NonMS" Mujica.
 Until 2015, the group also included keyboard player and guitarist Aaron Eckhart (a.k.a.
 Plex Luthor), drummer Terrel (a.k.a.
 L T Hopkins), and bassist Gianni Perocapi (a.k.a.
 Gianni Ca$h).
-The band was formerly signed to Tech N9ne and Travis O'Guin's Strange Music label.
+The band was formerly signed to Tech N9ne and Travis O'Guin's record label Strange Music.
 As of May 1, 2022, all future releases will be on their own label Mayday Music distributed by It Goes Up.

 Career

-Foundation and Early Days (2003-2009)
+Foundation and Early Days (2003–2009)

 The group was founded by Plex Luthor and Bernz in Miami, 2003.
 The band is known for its Miami-underground hit "Quicksand", which earned them a deal with SouthBeat Records, and their first single and 2006 music video "Groundhog Day", featuring Cee-Lo Green (directed by Jokes) which received over 2 million views on the online video site YouTube within only a day of being added.
 The band released their first studio album, ¡Mayday!, in September 2006.

 In 2008, producer Gianni Ca$h joined the group.
 In 2009, vocalist and producer Wrekonize, percussionist NonMS, and drummer L.T.
 Hopkins joined ¡Mayday!, bringing the number of members to 6.
 In February 2009, ¡Mayday! released their first EP "The Thinnest Line".
 A few months later, in June 2009, they released a follow-up EP titled "Technology".